 The 7,575 acres of public land & 3,400 acres of water at the Heart Butte Reservoir offer an abundance of wildlife for hunting, fishing, & viewing opportunities year round.
 Heart Butte is well known for its Walleye & northern pikes.
 A fish cleaning station is provided at the North Shore Concession, Rimrock area near the office and at Schatz's Point.
 In addition to the abundant fishing, Heart Butte is a popular destination for hunting ring-necked pheasant, sharp-tailed grouse, white-tailed deer & mule deer.

 Advance reservations are available for all campgrounds.
-Reservations must be made at least 7 days in advance of your arrival otherwise all unreserved sites are available on a first come first serve basis.
+Online reservations must be made at least 7 days or more in advance of your arrival.
+If making a reservation less than 7 days in advance you must call the office for assistance in completing your reservation.
+Otherwise all unreserved sites are available on a first come first serve basis.
 Self-registration Kiosks are conveniently located close to all camping areas.

 The Boy Scout area will continue to be open to public use while the scouts are not at camp.
 However, the area will be for day use only to allow easier access to the fishing pier and bird watching opportunities.
 No overnight camping will be allowed to the general public.

 Schatz Point area is home of another fishing peir that is open to the public.